 The education is good, but the best value comes from the insights provided on the blog by the eleven experts.

 Customer service is available 24/5 via email or web form.
-In addition to the webform and email clients are also welcome to use an online chat function or to call directly on the telephone.
-In addition there is a detailed FAQ on the website that can answer most basic questions.
-Telephone and chat support from the Seychelles office is available Monday through Friday from 7:00 to 16:00 GMT, while telephone and chat support from Malaysia is Monday through Friday from 8:00 to 17:00 MST.
+In addition to the webform and email, clients are also welcomed to use an online chat function or to call directly on the telephone.
+In addition, there is a detailed FAQ on the website that can answer most basic questions.
+Telephone and chat support from the Seychelles office is available Monday through Friday from 7:00 to 16:00 GMT, while telephone and chat support from Malaysia are Monday through Friday from 8:00 to 17:00 MST.